-The pre-menstrual phase headlines when we talk about the menstrual cycle, though rarely in a positive light.
-So many of you, my fabulous readers share with me via email or social media that the pre-menstrual phase is most difficult phase – bloating, pain, acne, constipation, headaches, spotting, stress, anxiety and losing the ability to manage emotions are regularly mentioned.
-In previous posts, I’ve shared a handful of approaches you can take to address your pms and make that time of the cycle more manageable – today, I’m going to dive deeper into the causes of PMS, so you can identify and treat the cause of your symptoms not just the evidence.
+In previous posts, I’ve shared a handful of approaches you can take to address your PMS and make that time of the cycle more manageable.
+Today, I’m going to dive deeper into why you have PMS, so you can identify and treat the cause of your symptoms.

 So many of you, my fabulous readers, share with me via email or social media that the pre-menstrual phase is the most difficult phase.
 Bloating, pain, acne, constipation, headaches, spotting, stress, anxiety and losing the ability to manage emotions are all regularly mentioned.